How to Recover Files Deleted by Viruses

 Can you recover the files that a virus/malware delete from the download folder?

-Today I noticed that all of the files that I had saved in my download folder are gone, I read online that a malware or virus delete those files.
+Today I noticed that all of the files that I had saved in my download folder are gone, I read online that a malware or virus delete all my files.
 Will it be possible to recover those files?
 Also, is it more harmful to keep malware and Trojan quarantine?
 Than deleting them.
 I ask since some of those virus and malware are persistent on my computer

 - Question from Reddit

-Yes!
+Yes, you can recover files after a virus attack!
 In many cases, deleted files aren’t permanently gone—they’re just marked as “free space” until overwritten.
-That’s why quick action is critical.
+So, quick action is critical.
+Before rushing to recover files, you should take immediate steps below:

-Continuing to use the device risks overwriting recoverable files.
+• 1️⃣Stop Using the Infected Device: Continuing to use the device risks overwriting recoverable files.

-Clean the malware first, or your recovered files may just get deleted again.
+• 2️⃣Run a Full Antivirus Scan: Clean the malware first, or your recovered files may just get deleted again.

-If USB drives or external hard disks are attached, disconnect them to prevent the virus from spreading.
+• 3️⃣Disconnect External Devices: If USB drives or external hard disks are attached, disconnect them to prevent the virus from spreading.

 Method 1: Check Recycle Bin or Trash